ndrakos/blog/_posts/2021-04-22-SED_Pipeline_Part_II.md

 1) I found it took ~15 minutes to create a tree from the $$10^8$$ points in the parent catalog.
 This will not be a problem.

 2) Calculating the distance on the tree for each object in the galaxy catalog will scale with number of objects, but I was unsure exactly how long this would take for different sized parent catalogs.
-I did a little testing on my laptop with one core.
+I did a little testing on my laptop with one core, using the 10 nearest neighbours.

 For the old parent catalog (with 16000 objects), I calculated it should be ~3 hours to find the nearest neighbours for the $$512^3$$ simulations, and ~300 hrs for $$2048^3$$ simulation.
 With the $$10^8$$ parent catalog, I found it should be roughly 8 hours for the $$512^3$$ simulation, and 800 hours for $$2048^3$$ simulation.